fffaraz/awesome-cpp/README.md

 * [C++ tutorial](https://hackr.io/tutorials/learn-c-plus-plus) - A user ranked online tutorial bank site displaying multiple courses to learn C++ from.
 * [C++ Tutorial for Beginners](https://www.scaler.com/topics/cpp) - A comprenhensive tutorial on C++ curated by trained experts.
 * [cppexpert.online](https://cppexpert.online) - Learn the best C++ practices by improving code snippets with some problems or with bad practices.
+* [C++ for yourself](https://github.com/cpp-for-yourself) - A comprehensive tutorial on modern C++ covering everything from fundamentals to software design.

 ## Weblogs
 *Useful C or C++ related weblogs.*